 My research lies at the intersection of Artificial Intelligence (AI) and Human-Robot Interaction (HRI).
 I am broadly interested in developing computational methods for transferring information and knowledge between humans and robots, to help one day achieve a mutual and beneficial human-robot relationship.
 This transfer can occur in the context of explainable robot behavior (robot-to-human transfer of information), assistive settings (robot helping human or human helping robot to get to a goal), or through teaching interactions (transfer of knowledge with learning or teaching robots).

+I am currently working as a postdoc in the Socially Intelligent Machines Lab at UT Austin.
 I recently graduated with a dual PhD in Robotics from Carnegie Mellon University (CMU) in Pittsburgh, USA, and the Instituto Superior Técnico (IST) in Lisbon, Portugal.
 At CMU, I was part of the Robotics Institute, where I was advised by Prof. Manuela Veloso.
 At IST, I was part of the Group on AI for People and Society (GAIPS), where I was advised by Prof. Francisco Melo.